aspillaga/activityTOA/README.md

 The package accompanies the paper:

 **Aspillaga, E. et al. (2025).** Inferring activity patterns of aquatic animals from single-receiver acoustic telemetry setups. *Methods in Ecology and Evolution*.
+Accepted.

 ---